 Korea inquired whether exceptional circumstances always indicate a negative outcome (such as the stock of a species recovering more slowly, or status being much lower than expected), and inquired whether a resource that was recovering much faster, or spawning biomass that was much higher than expected, would also be considered an exceptional circumstance?

-The presenter stated that faster than expected recovery or status above the expected range could be considered exceptional action would be taken, noting a decision would have to be made in terms of whether (i) to maintain the management procedure and allow the more rapid or better recovery to continue, or (ii) change the management procedure, with different performance that still meets the desired management objectives.
+The presenter stated that faster than expected recovery or status above the expected range could be considered exceptional.
+The question was then what, if any, action would be taken, noting a decision would have to be made in terms of whether (i) to maintain the management procedure and allow the more rapid or better recovery to continue, or (ii) change the management procedure, with different performance that still meets the desired management objectives.

 Tuvalu on behalf of PNA and Tokelau stated that much work had been done but that progress had been moderate, with no management procedures in place after 8 years for any of the key tuna stocks.
 They stated that, for a range of reasons, they had doubts about whether the approach currently being followed would work.
 They stated they agreed in CMM 2014-06 to apply a harvest strategy approach, and remained committed to that agreement, but stated it was difficult for them to commit to the long-term management of the most important economic activity in most PNA members’ territories using the ongoing process.
 PNA and Tokelau suggested a more flexible approach was needed and proposed a trial arrangement for a skipjack management procedure.
 The arrangement would include a full skipjack management procedure with the elements indicated by SSP, but the Commission would agree to take the outcomes of the management procedure into account when revising the tropical tuna CMM, instead of committing to apply them.
 They stated that this would give all CCMs the opportunity to work with the skipjack management procedure on a trial basis until they are comfortable with adopting it fully and might also allow some elements that are not yet fully detailed or agreed to be further developed over time.
 They proposed that the trial would run for 6 years, and that if desired the Commission could of course move to full adoption before the 6 years had elapsed.
 PNA and Tokelau stated they would prepare a draft trial management procedure document along the lines described for consideration at WCPFC19.